Mahatma Gandhi National Rural Employment Guarantee Act 2005

 The Mahatma Gandhi National Rural Employment Act (MGNREGA) 2005 was passed in the year 2005 and launched in February 2006.
 The Act is basically a labour and social security guaranteeing measure taken by the government to guarantee the constitutional right: ‘Right to Work’, by providing 100 days of wage employment in a financial year to every household whose adult member is ready to do unskilled manual work, for a minimum wage as stipulated under the Minimum Wages Act.

-In upcoming years several such schemes were subsumed under or integrated to one scheme.
+In upcoming years, several such schemes were subsumed under or integrated into one scheme.
 The final outcome of several schemes being subsumed into one is the Mahatma Gandhi National Rural Employment Act NREGA.
-It is world’s largest social welfare programme.
-In last 10 years, 3.14 lakh crores spent on the scheme.
+It is the world’s most extensive social welfare programme.
+In the last 10 years, 3.14 lakh crores have been spent on the scheme.
 1980 cr person days of employment generated.
-The scheme has arguably, managed to lift several lakhs of villagers out of rural poverty.
-MGNREGA guarantees hundred days of wage employment in a financial year, to a rural household whose adult members volunteer to do unskilled manual work.
-MGNREGA works address the climate change vulnerability and protect the farmers from such risks and conserve natural resources.
-The Government of India passed the Mahatma Gandhi National Rural Employment Guarantee Act, 2005 in September, 2005.
-The Act gives legal guarantee of a hundred days of wage employment in a financial year to adult members of a rural household who demand employment and are willing to do unskilled manual work.
+The scheme has arguably managed to lift several lakhs of villagers out of rural poverty.
+MGNREGA guarantees a hundred days of wage employment in a financial year to a rural household whose adult members volunteer to do unskilled manual work.

 Aim & Objectives of National Rural Employment Guarantee Act (NREGA):

-The act provides 100 days assured employment every year to every rural household in 200 districts.
+The act provides 100 days of assured employment every year to every rural household in 200 districts.
 Later, the scheme will be extended to 600 districts.
 One-third of the jobs could be reserved for women.
-If government failed to provide employment, the salary for 100 days would be given.
+If the government failed to provide employment, the salary for 100 days would be given.

-– 100 days wage employment for rural people
+– 100 days’ wage employment for rural people

 – Strengthening democracy at the grassroots level by strengthening Panchayati Raj Institutions across India